sfuhrm/docker-nginx-webdav/README.md

-# Nginx WebDav Server (built from the small Alpine image)
+# Nginx WebDav Server (built from the Alpine image)

 Incredibly secure, fast and light WebDav Server, built from Alpine image - bare minimum with no bells and whistles.